nachoku/DeepLearningProject/README.md

-Final project runnable by downloading data from Working folder on google drive.
+Final project runnable by downloading data from srihith-nachiappan-dataset folder on google drive.